Syntax

 n:attributes

-Each pair tag, such as {if} … {/if}
+Every pair tag, such as {if} … {/if}

-<ul n:if="$items">
+<ul n:if=$items>

 <li n:foreach="$items as $item">{$item|capitalize}</li>